makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The badger slipped her arm around Sélène, gently tugging the fox toward her.
 Sélène let herself be guided until she was leaning back against Malina, and Malina back against the arm of the couch.

-"You may not be lunar, but you are looking kind of pocked and cratered, a little worse for the wear," Malina murmured, brushing fingers along the scuffed up and pocked fur on Sélènea's arm.
+"You are looking kind of pocked and cratered, though.
+A little worse for the wear," Malina murmured, brushing fingers along the scuffed up and pocked fur on Sélènea's arm.

 "Sorry.
 I was picking, I guess."
 Sélène massaged at a tuft of fur on the back of her paw self-consciously.
 The badger was comfortable and comforting, but that didn't stop the desire to dig at her fur.